hanzydev/SpaceX/README.md

 - Automatic video thumbnail generation
 - File deletion once it reaches a certain amount of views

-## :warning: Information
+## :rocket: Installation

-We are currently developing a cli application so that you can easily install this project.
+:warning: We are currently developing a cli application so that you can easily install this project.

 ## :page_facing_up: License